SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Retrieve Configuration Snapshot](/images/users-guide/DeviceManagement/devmgmt-devices-config-old-getnewsnapshot.png)

-#### To retrieve and apply a configuration snapshot to a device which supports typed text-based configurations
+#### To retrieve and apply a configuration snapshot to a device which supports text-based configuration

 The most basic form of configuration is a simple text-based configuration.
 Here a simple text command can be send or recieved from a device.
 We recommend you to use this form for small human readable configuration files only.